ivantipow/ivantipow.github.io/content/about.md

 ---
-title: "About Me"
+title: "About me"
 layout: "about"
 url: "/about/"
-# summary: archives
+summary: Some info about me
 ---

-My Name Is ...
-(TO BE WRITE)
+I'm Ivan Antipov, machine learning engineer, data scientist and physicist.